 The one-loop physical mass may be obtained by determining the second derivative of the one-loop potential at the true vacuum, which is

-For the parameters used to generate \figref{fig:clvsqu}, this amounts to about a \(12.8\%\) shift in the mass, which we reason accounts for the comparable shift in the value of the derivative at the origin.
-This closely matches \figref{fig:slope_diff}, where we have plotted the difference in the derivatives of the normalised fields, relative to the slope of the normalised classical field at the origin, in an attempt to decouple the intrinsic change in the derivative from the change due to the shift in the VEV.
+For the parameters used to generate figure \ref{fig:clvsqu}, this amounts to about a \(12.8\%\) shift in the mass, which we reason accounts for the comparable shift in the value of the derivative at the origin.
+This closely matches figure \ref{fig:slope_diff}, where we have plotted the difference in the derivatives of the normalised fields, relative to the slope of the normalised classical field at the origin, in an attempt to decouple the intrinsic change in the derivative from the change due to the shift in the VEV.

 Both the correction to the mass and the VEV will combine to enhance the correction to the force.
 One can equivalently talk just of the acceleration a test particle would feel.
 In the vicinity of a source which produces a symmetron field profile \(\phi\), the acceleration \(a\) is given by